TritonDataCenter/rfd/rfd/0027/README.md

 ### Metric Agent
 Because the Metric Agent is a single agent running on a compute or head node, there is no good way of scaling it.
 That said, it does need to be sensitive to overloading the global zone.

-If the Metric Agent finds itself in an overloaded state it should sacrifice itself in order to maintain the performance of the node it is on.
+In order to protect the global zone, the Metric Agent will have a runtime configurable throttle.

 ### Metric Proxy
 Multiple Metric Proxy zones can be added as load requires and without penalty.
-When new Metric Proxies are added, CNS will detect this and add new A records.
+When new Metric Proxies are added, CNS will detect this and add new A records as well as the necessary CNAME records.

 ## Dynamic metrics (e.g. on-demand DTrace integration)
 Dynamic metrics are already somewhat supported by CAv1, and are out of scope for